Diagnosing EDS and HSD

 And at least two more candidate genes to explain some cases of hEDS have been uncovered since 2023 (MIA3 and Kallikrein), though testing is not available for these yet, and they are also not yet part of the 2017 nosology.
 I’m sure more genes are waiting in the wings to be announced soon too, thanks all of you dedicated scientists and researchers.
 (See Road to 2026.)

 Five of those six former types were considered rare, but now all thirteen formally recognized types of EDS (as of 2017) are considered rare by TEDS again based on the new criteria, and twelve of the thirteen now have known genetic markers.
 Only the most common type, hypermobile EDS, aka “hEDS” does not – yet.
+(Some candidate genes are arising slowly, and a fibronectin fragment was found in 2024 but is not yet available as a commercial test.)

 SPOILER ALERT: Hypermobility Spectrum Disorders are a diagnosis of exclusion of ALL of the above, plus ALL other similar connective tissue diseases like Marfans, Loeys-Dietz, Sticklers, etc. So there is no genetic test for it.
 It’s a clinical diagnosis, still, period.
 (As of 10/1/24.)
 But ONLY AFTER PROPER FULL DIFFERENTIAL DIAGNOSIS is done!
+(And heads up, this will change again in December 2026 when the HSDs are folded back in with hEDS as announced in April 2026.)

 Suggested Diagnostic Flow Chart

-1a – Do they seem like they have some kind of CTD?1b – Gather as much medical history as you can to see (I recommend using a spreadsheet)
+1a – Do they seem like they have some kind of CTD?
+1b – Gather as much medical history as you can to see (I recommend using a spreadsheet)

-2a – Rule out all rare forms of EDS with genetic markers (12 of 13 as of 2024) if suspected2b – There are 12 types with markers per the 2017 nosology here
+2a – Rule out all rare forms of EDS with genetic markers (12 of 13 as of 2024) if suspected 2b – There are 12 types with markers per the 2017 nosology here

-3a – If negative by testing for those, then rule out all other possible similar CTDs like:3b – Marfans, Loeys-Dietz, Stickler Syndrome, Osteogenesis Imperfecta, Cutis Laxa
+3a – If negative by testing for those, then rule out all other possible similar CTDs like: 3b – Marfans, Loeys-Dietz, Stickler Syndrome, Osteogenesis Imperfecta, Cutis Laxa

-4a – If negative for those, then rule out hEDS4b – No genetic test yet*, see hEDS Diagnostic Checklist
+4a – If negative for those, then rule out hEDS 4b – No genetic test yet*, see hEDS Diagnostic Checklist

-5a – If negative for hEDS, then diagnose a form of Hypermobility Spectrum Disorder5b – This is a diagnosis of exclusion of ALL THE above!
+5a – If negative for hEDS, then diagnose a form of Hypermobility Spectrum Disorder 5b – This is a diagnosis of exclusion of ALL THE above!

 OhTWIST EDS and HSD Diagnostic flowchart *as of August 2024, by Jan Groh